 Any balance in a bond account that is not sufficient to purchase a bond denomination will be refunded.
 This may be sent to you in a separate check mailed to your home address.
 This is true for both Series "I" and "EE" Bonds, or as a credit in a subsequent check which may be a leave check.

-Upon submitting your automated resignation/retirement to NOVA your respective HR Consultant will schedule a meeting with you to collect all campus owned property and complete the NOVA 105-22 form.
+Upon submitting your Employee Separation Notification Form to NOVA the HR Employee Relations team will schedule an exit meeting with you.
+Your supervisor will collect all campus owned property and complete the NOVA 105-022 form with you.

 Upon termination, the employee is responsible for tuition payment for course work not completed.
 Please refer to NOVA 105-43/VCCS-16 for further information or contact Human Resources .